Workplace Violence Prevention Policy

 - Cathy VanBomel – Counseling Center

-- Ricardo Espinales – Asst.
+- Ricardo Espinales – Assoc.
 Director of HR

-- Kathleen Farrell – Director of Human Resources
+- Kathleen Farrell – Chief Human Resources Officer

 For what constitutes Workplace Violence see the National Institute for Occupational Safety and Health’s (NIOSH) definition in NYS Department of Labor Division of Safety and Health’s, Workplace Violence Prevention Requirements for NYS Public Employers at: https://www.labor.ny.gov/workerprotection/safetyhealth/program%20faqs.shtm#sec2